ElendC/FlaskSocialMediaPlatform/README.md

 3. Session is stored in a session cookie on register/login (Line 22 & 35 ) and removed at logout (Line 42).
 4. Errors are displayed for all register and login errors.

+## UserView
+1. Search for users by education.
+2. search parameter is stored in session storage.
+It will still be there if browsing within the page.
+3. Sort toggle by age is possible

 ## UserProfileView
 ### Uploading Image
 1. After logging in, visit your user profile  (from nav bar).